Letters of Transit (film)

 Letters of Transit (Les Sauf-conduits) is a Canadian short drama film, directed by Manon Briand and released in 1991.
+The film stars Julie Lavergne, Patrick Goyette and Luc Picard.

+Synopsis

-The film stars Julie Lavergne, Patrick Goyette and Luc Picard as Alice, Hubert and Marc, three people who become drawn into a love triangle while participating in a community attempt to establish a world record for egg tossing.
+The film revolves around Alice, Hubert and Marc, three people who become drawn into a love triangle while participating in a community attempt to establish a Guinness Book world record for egg tossing.
+Alice desires Hubert who desires Marc who desires Alice.